A Roadmap for neutrino charge assignments in $U(2)_F$ Flavor Models: Implications for LFV processes and leptonic anomalous magnetic moments: LFV decays and the muon anomalous magnetic moment

-If the anomalous magnetic moment of the muon is due to some NP, its effects could manifest in the Lepton Flavor Violating (LFV) decay in the charged lepton sector.
-We consider the $\ell_\alpha\rightarrow\ell_\beta\gamma$ decays, among which the most severe constraint comes from the branching ratio $\mathcal{B}(\mu\to e \gamma)<4.2\times 10^{-13}\, (90\%\text{ C.L.})$ by the MEG experiment~\cite{MEG:2016leq}.
-Whereas, the current upper-bounds for $\mathcal{B}(\tau\to \mu \gamma)$ and $\mathcal{B}(\tau\to e \gamma)$ are $4.4\times 10^{-8}$~\cite{BaBar:2009hkt} and $3.3\times 10^{-8}$~\cite{Belle:2021ysv}, respectively.
+Let us now suppose that the anomalous magnetic moment of the muon is due to some NP; its effects could be manifest in the Lepton Flavor Violating (LFV) decay in the charged lepton sector.
+We consider the $\ell_\alpha\rightarrow\ell_\beta\gamma$ decays, among which the most severe constraint comes from the branching ratio $\mathcal{B}(\mu\to e \gamma)<1.5\times 10^{-13}\, (90\%\text{ C.L.})$ by the MEGII experiment~\cite{MEGII:2025gzr}.
+Whereas, the current upper-bounds for $\mathcal{B}(\tau\to \mu \gamma)$ and $\mathcal{B}(\tau\to e \gamma)$ are $4.2\times 10^{-8}$and $3.3\times 10^{-8}$, respectively~\cite{BaBar:2009hkt,Belle:2021ysv}.
 Assuming that new degrees of freedom lie above the electroweak scale and can be integrated out, we analyze the electric and magnetic dipole moments of leptons within the framework of the SM Effective Field Theory.
 In particular, we focus on LFV transitions by exploring two complementary scenarios.
-In the first, we impose the current experimental constraint on $(g-2)_\mu$, and show that in our models it is not possible to simultaneously satisfy this constraint and the stringent experimental bounds on the decays $\ell_\alpha\rightarrow \ell_\beta \gamma$.
+In the former case, we impose the current best-fit value on $(g-2)_\mu$, and show that in our models it is not compatible with the stringent experimental bounds on the decays $\ell_\alpha\rightarrow \ell_\beta \gamma$.
 In the second scenario, we relax the assumption on $(g-2)_\mu$ and demonstrate that effective operators can account for LFV processes without violating existing experimental limits.